Loschcode/rails_async_migrations/README.md

 # RailsAsyncMigrations

-`ActiveRecord::Migration` extension to turn your migration asynschonous in a simple and straight forward way.
+`ActiveRecord::Migration` extension to turn your migrations asynschonous in a simple and straight forward way.

 ## Installation